 Assumed pensionable pay

-Is a notional pay figure that employers must calculate when your pensionable pay is reduced because you are absent from work in certain circumstances eg due to sickness or child related leave.
+Is a notional pay figure that employers must calculate when your pensionable pay is reduced because you are absent from work in certain circumstances, for example, due to sickness or child related leave.
 This notional pay figure is used to make sure your pension benefits build up as if you were at work receiving normal pay.

 Assumed pensionable pay is also used to work out: